nikbearbrown/mba-marketing/chapters/05-consumer-markets-and-purchasing-behavior.md

 **Preview of next chapter:** Chapter 6 adds B2B capability.
 The assistant will be able to map a buying center, identify a buy class (new task / modified rebuy / straight rebuy / blanket), and run the 8-stage business-buying process.
 Crucial for any brand that sells to businesses, not just consumers.

 ---

 ## AI Wayback Machine

-**Ernest Dichter** was pioneered "motivation research" in the 1940s — using psychoanalysis to understand consumer behavior.
+**Ernest Dichter** pioneered "motivation research" in the 1940s — using psychoanalysis to understand consumer behavior.

 **Run this:**

 ```
-Who is Ernest Dichter, and how does their work connect to consumer purchasing behavior we covered in this chapter?
-Keep it to three paragraphs.
-End with the single most surprising thing about their career or ideas.
+Who is Ernest Dichter, and how does their work connect to consumer
+purchasing behavior we covered in this chapter?
+Keep it to three
+paragraphs.
+End with the single most surprising thing about their
+career or ideas.
 ```

 → Search **"Ernest Dichter"** on Wikipedia.